cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   return ke2
 ~~~

-### ClientFinish
+### GenerateKE3

-The `ClientFinish` function completes the AKE protocol for the client and
+The `GenerateKE3` function completes the AKE protocol for the client and
 produces the client's `KE3` output for the server, as well as the `session_key`
 and `export_key` outputs from the AKE.

 ~~~
-ClientFinish
+GenerateKE3

 State:
 - state, a ClientState structure.